WVUHPC/Introduction-HPC/_episodes/03-editors.md

     M-Z                     Suspension enable/disable
 -->

-The most basic usage is to edit a file, and exit from the editor with CTRL-X. Nano ask you if you want to save the file, you answer \"Y\" and offers you a name.
-Simply press ENTER and your file is saved.
+The most basic usage is to edit a file moving with the arrow keys to the place where you want to introduce changes and exit from the editor with <kbd>Ctrl</kbd>+<kbd>X</kbd>.
+Nano ask you if you want to save the file, you answer \"Y\" and offers you a name.
+Simply press <kbd>Return</kbd> and your file is saved.

 ### Emacs